 There are four alternatives for the weapons emplacement sites.
 The general areas proposed for locating weapons emplacement sites are not classified, but the proposed configurations within the areas are classified.
-The Weapons Emplacement Sites would be constructed to accommodate THAAD and Patriot launcher operations.
-Associated facilities would include hardstands, readiness buildings, missile and launcher facilities, and inclement weather storage.
-The Avenger/SLAMRAAM operations are mobile units.
 Detailed information on the weapons emplacements is contained in a Classified Appendix (Appendix L) that is only available to regulatory agency reviewers with the appropriate security clearance.
 A brief, unclassified description of the locations is presented below.
 The four geographic alternatives are shown in Figure 2.4-3.